 After his apprenticeship, Sean moved back down to North Carolina and worked outside of Asheville with Evan Chender of the Culinary Gardener, continuing to learn and grow for the top restaurants and chefs in the area.

 After spending two years working in the beer canning industry, Sean moved with Maggie to Harborside, Maine where he worked at Four Season Farm as Assistant Farm Manager for one season, and Farm Manager for another.
 There he honed systems that he would bring to their future farm and learned the joys (and hair-greying stresses) of running a farm.

 Exemplified by the farmers and chefs of Stone Barns, The Culinary Gardener, and Four Season Farm, the caliber of excellence, diligence, creativity, and precision resulted in Sean's sense of irrevocable pride for what he does.
 This is made evident through the flavors on a plate, the quality of product he oversees, and his dedication to his work.

 Sean's drive and passion for growing has remained unchanged as he continues to learn about unique varieties and best growing practices to include on the farm.

-Lawton has spent the past 6 years learning about natural farming practices in the idyllic Applegate Valley of Southern Oregon.
+Lawton joined Terra Flora after spending six years learning about natural farming practices in the idyllic Applegate Valley of Southern Oregon.
 There he focused on natural and regenerative agriculture in the context of medicinal cannabis farms, which highlights not only the highest level of plant health, but soil health as well.

 Using materials already growing in an area, Lawton learned how to feed a farm's soil and plants.
 This practice was informed by his understanding of natural farming philosophies that indicate building up soil microbiology as the most sustainable method for growing high quality produce.